renly0313/DrugMetric/README.md

 ## Introduction

 DrugMetric is a quantitative drug-likeness assessment model based on the distance within chemical space, designed to evaluate and screen compounds with potential medicinal value.
-By integrating chemical space distance, automated machine learning, and ensemble learning methods, ChemAIrank demonstrates significant advantages in assessing drug-likeness, as well as robustness and stability in practical applications.
+By integrating chemical space distance, automated machine learning, and ensemble learning methods, DrugMetric demonstrates significant advantages in assessing drug-likeness, as well as robustness and stability in practical applications.

 ## Project Structure

 This project comprises the following three directories:

-1. **ChemAIrank train and test**: Contains data and code for training and testing the ChemAIrank model.
+1. **DrugMetric train and test**: Contains data and code for training and testing the DrugMetric model.
 2. **High throughput virtual screening for 7kjs targets**: Contains experimental data and code for high-throughput virtual screening focused on the 7kjs target.
-3. **Build ChemAIrank web server**: Contains code and related files for constructing the ChemAIrank web server.
+3. **Build DrugMetric web server**: Contains code and related files for constructing the DrugMetric web server.

 ## Key Features